How Do Short Films Make Money? (Tips & Tricks)

 Being an indie filmmaker is a lot like being the founder of a startup.
 It’s a very entrepreneurial endeavor and needs to be treated like it in many ways.
 That means the same rules about finding your first 1,000 “loyal customers” apply to finding your first 1,000 true fans.

-You can track them as subscribers when you do this online through something like YouTube.
 Still, you need to build a separate marketing list you can contact, usually through email or social media, to reach out and contact anytime you release new content.

 One of the best online tools created for this exact purpose is Patreon.